Why technological consistency is important for B2B eCommerce companies

 Usually, these outcomes can be a result of a company’s eCommerce ecosystem not keeping up with the business realities, e.g. sticking with legacy systems that just don’t provide the same output as they used to, relying heavily on out-of-the-box B2B eCommerce solutions or eCommerce platforms for B2B without proper customization, integrations, etc. The latter is especially true for large businesses that operate within sophisticated industries, like IT, automotive, pharmaceuticals, etc.

 For such enterprises, bespoke dev services and 24/7 maintenance must always stay a rule of thumb.
 Otherwise, a company could face issues in storefront efficiency, sales numbers, automation, and so on.
-To stay afloat, increase conversions, and improve ROI, a well-built B2B eCommerce platform is needed.
+To stay afloat, avoid the challenges of B2B eCommerce, increase conversions, and improve ROI, a well-built B2B eCommerce platform is needed.
 Moreover, it is supposed to be regularly maintained and upgraded.

 What made the case even more peculiar, was that the company worked with two different types of supplies: software and hardware.
 Even this alone had already made the case quite challenging, apart from all other things we were supposed to consider.
 Below is the overview of the project.